-This calculator find prime numbers using method, known from ancient times as the Sieve of Eratosthenes.
+This calculator finds prime numbers using a method known from ancient times as the Sieve of Eratosthenes.
 Let us recall that prime numbers have no other divisors except themselves and 1.

 As a result of the calculator's work, a matrix containing composite numbers (gray) and prime numbers (black) will be displayed.

 It was a demo calculator having a naive algorithm.
 The range of numbers is limited to 1000.
 The calculator and its source code would rather be useful for those who want to understand the logic of the ancient Greek scientist who invented the method in the 3rd century BC.